wartman/capsule/readme.md

 ...our code **wouldn't compile**.
 Instead, we'd get an error telling us that the `Foo` and `Bar` dependencies were not satisfied.
 You don't _need_ to use Capsule with `Container.build` and `Module`s, but it's probably a good idea.

-> Importantly, if you map dependencies outside a `Module.provide` method Capsule currently **cannot** track them.
-This will hopefully change in the future.

 Something that the example doesn't cover is how to handle generic types.
 Haxe only lets us use the angle bracket syntax (e.g. `Map<String, String>`) in a few places, so Capsule hacks the function-call syntax to get around this:

 ```haxe